Dominican Singer Natti Natasha Shows Off Cleavage In Plunging Top & Opens Legs Wide In Silky Shorts

-Natti Natasha stunned her fans in her latest Instagram post.
+Natti Natasha stunned her fans with her latest Instagram post.
 The Dominican singer pulled out all the stops in a silky cowlneck top and shorts that put her diminutive frame on display.
 She looked smoking hot, and her 27.1 million followers sang her praises when they took to the comments section.

 The 33-year-old, who has a birthday on December 10, took to social media on Monday to share some good news.
 According to Google Translate, Natti said that she was finishing the most important project of her life.
 She hinted that her fans would be the most essential element of her plans.
 She added a praying hands and lips emoji to her caption.